 So, in your quest to make sure your website looks great and works well on every device, think of the examples above as guidelines for what to do, and what not to do.

 If you want to see how your site’s performing on mobile devices, try The Best Media’s free website audit tool.

 When it comes to marketing, your audience is everything.

-You can create award-winning ads, but if they’re being served to the wrong people, they’re not going to be of much benefit.
+You can create award-winning ads, but if they’re being served to the wrong people, they’re not going to be of many benefits.